doc-ai/tensorio-ios/README.md

 ]
 ```

-After performing inference the underlying tensorflow model will produce an output with three values corresponding to the softmax probability that this item appears in the image.
+After performing inference the underlying TensorFlow model will produce an output with three values corresponding to the softmax probability that this item appears in the image.
 TensorIO extracts those bytes and packs them into an `NSArray` of `NSNumber`:

 ```objc
 NSDictionary *inference = (NSDictionary*)[model runOn:input];